leon-gh/InputEvents/README.md

 # InputEvents Library
-An easy to use but comprehensive Arduino Event Library for both pysical and logical Buttons, Encoders, Encoder Buttons, Analog Inputs, Joysticks and Switches.
+An easy to use but comprehensive Arduino Event Library for both physical and logical Buttons, Encoders, Encoder Buttons, Analog Inputs, Joysticks and Switches.
 Tested on Arduino, ESP and Teensy.

 ![Picture of button, encoder, potentiometer, joystick and switch](images/all-inputs.png)